Read Update: 2021 SEC Priorities – Cryptocurrecy Regulation

 Down Under, the Australian Securities and Investments Commission (ASIC) has issued guidance alerting the public to the potential for cryptocurrencies to be subject to regulation as financial products under Australia’s existing financial regulatory schemes (although ASIC has stated its view that bitcoin is not a financial product).
 Regardless of whether a cryptocurrency represents a “financial product” under Australian law, issuers may not engage in misleading or deceptive conduct toward consumers.

-According to Bitcoin Magazine, local regulators in Singapore historically took a relatively laissez-faire view of crytocurrency issuance and trading.
+According to Bitcoin Magazine, local regulators in Singapore historically took a relatively laissez-faire view of cryptocurrency issuance and trading.
 As reported in the Singapore Business Review in January 2019, however, Singapore regulators have more recently moved to tighten regulation to protect investors from fraud and money-laundering risk.

 Having initially embraced cryptocurrencies, Japanese regulators have also exercised tighter control over the industry of late after a high-profile hack of crypto exchange Coincheck.
 As reported recently in The Japan Times, the Financial Services Agency (FSA) effectively stopped issuing licenses for exchanges in 2018, and only recently issued new licenses while signaling that new rules are coming that will protect cryptocurrency investors.